billchaison/Windows-Trix/README.md

 Example output:<br />
 `user192.168.20.33Lam3Password!`

+## >> Dumping Palo Alto GlobalProtect passwords from memory

+Once a user is connected to the VPN, the PanGPA.exe process does not encrypt the user's password in memory.
+It can be retrieved from a DMP file created through task manager (or another technique).

+Right-click on the PanGPA.exe process from task manager and create a dump file.
+Copy the dump file to Linux and hunt for the password.

+`strings -e l PanGPA.DMP | grep -i 'domain\\user' -B 4 -A 4 | more`

 ## >> Targeted Kerberoasting using LOLbin programs

 Assumes you have (compromised) a Windows computer that can access the domain with user privileges and have local administrator privileges to run `netsh`.